jbatson5/SCALE-test/docs/MAVRIC.rst

     end

 To use a CE cross section in the final Monaco step, use the keyword “ceLibrary=” with the cross section library name in quotes.
-When using the “library=” or “ceLibrary=” keywords, they should precede the “neutron”, “photon”, “noNeutron”, and “noPhoton” keywords. :numref:`extra-keywords` summarizes all of the keywords in the MAVRIC parameter block.
+When the “library=” or “ceLibrary=” keywords are used, they should precede the “neutron”, “photon”, “noNeutron”, and “noPhoton” keywords. :numref:`extra-keywords` summarizes all of the keywords in the MAVRIC parameter block.

 When using two different cross section libraries, be sure that the responses and distributions are defined in ways that do not depend on the cross section library.
 For example, any response that is just a list of n values (corresponding to a cross section library of n groups) needs to have the group energies specifically listed so that it can be evaluated properly on the other group structure.

 .. list-table:: Extra keywords for the parameters block
   :align: center